arnabtarwani/squid-loyalty/README.md

 - Why postgres?
 Just a design decision, Postgres provides better efficiency and performance compared to other relational databases.
 Also, it's a popular choice for most projects.
 - Why Migrate?
 Migrate is a tool for managing changes to a database schema.
 It's like a version control system for your database.
 I could've used Prisma or TypeORM for the migrations but since the requirement is to keep it simple, I decided to use Migrate.
 - Why Direnv?
 Direnv is a shell extension that loads or unloads environment variables depending on the current directory.
 It's a good practice to keep sensitive information in a `.env` file and load it into the shell using Direnv.
 You can also use the `source` command to load the environment variables from the `.env` file into the shell.

+### Improvements

+- Test coverage can be improved by adding more test cases to cover all the scenarios.
+- Add more error handling to the codebase.
+Currently, the error handling is minimal as the focus was on the core functionality.